Contracting the boundary of a Riemannian 2-disc: Main results

 Note that in \cite{BS} F.Balacheff and S.Sabourau show that if 1-parameter families of loops in the definition of the diastole are replaced with 1-parameter families of one-cycles, then for every Riemannian surface $\Sigma$ of genus $g$ the resulting homological diastole $dias_Z(\Sigma)$ satisfies

-The proof of Theorem \ref{main} will proceed by first considering subdiscs of $D$ of small area and small boundary length and then obtaining the general result for larger and larger subdiscs by induction.
+The proof of Theorem \ref{main} will proceed first by considering subdiscs of $D$ of small area and then obtaining the general result for larger and larger subdiscs by induction.
 The parameter of the induction will be $\lfloor\log_{4\over 3}{Area\ D'\over \epsilon(D)}\rfloor$, where $D'$ denotes a (variable) subdisc and $\epsilon(D)>0$ is very small.
+(In particular, $\epsilon(D)$ is much smaller than the injectivity radius of $D$.)
 As it is the case with many inductive arguments, it is more convenient to prove a stronger statement.
-To state this stronger version of Theorem \ref{main} we will need the following notations:
+To state this stronger version of Theorem \ref{main} we will need the following notation:

 \begin{definition} For each $p\in D$ $d_p(D)= max \{dist (p,x) | x \in D \}$.
 Let $d_D= max \{d_p(D)| p \in \partial D \}$. \end{definition}

 From the definition we see that $d_D \leq diam (D)$.